 The sternum strap is quite unique. instead of connecting in the centre with a traditional plastic buckle, it attaches to a plastic rail on either side.
 When you want to release the strap, you can choose which side of the strap you release.
 Both sides can then be connected to the same rail to stop the strap dangling around when not in use.

 The designers said that this design came about after feedback from female photographers revealed that central plastic buckles can often be uncomfortable.
 This solution is both low profile and lightweight.
-I like it a lot!
+Another great, unique feature.

 Wandrd Camera Cubes